 For details of how to calculate this, have a look at the government’s redundancy calculator.

-If your employment is being terminated by way of a settlement agreement, you may not have to work your notice period.
+You may not have to work your notice period.
 Instead, your employer may decide to make a payment representing the amount you would have earned during your notice period.

 Many employers will provide their staff with counselling and training to help them find alternative work.
 This is known as outplacement services.